SorenWT/spontevo2020/README.md

 settings_wolff2019.mat: settings for the EEG replication dataset; reproduces figures 7 and 8.

 To create the figures, find the appropriate figure type in NA_figures_script, load the appropriate settings, allmeas and results files, and run the code.
+To generate figure 5B (spontaneous-evoked correlation of fractal slope and intercept), use the script NAPLE_plot.m.

 ## Other scripts
 Other figures in the text use other functions.